 How to select carrots at the store

 Like all produce, the most delicious carrots have certain “tells” to look for when selecting them at the store.
-Here are some thing to keep in mind when grabbing some carrots to add to your family meal plan:
+Here are some things to keep in mind when grabbing some carrots to add to your family meal plan:

 - Larger carrots will be sweeter.
 Larger carrots will have had a longer growing time and, thus, more time to develop their natural sugars.